cyberbotics/urdf2webots/docs/tutorial.md

 ![add model](./images/webots_gui_2.png)

-It should look something like this:
+It should look similar to this:

 ![add model](./images/webots_robot_sideways.png)